nortd/lasersaur/manual/wiring.md

 Schematic
 ---------

 Please use this schematic for wiring your Lasersaur.
-Many details are in the small print and may require you too zoom in and/or download the hi-res version.
+Many details are in the small print and may require you to zoom in and/or download the hi-res version.
 Soldering/assembly instructions follow below.

 [svg](img/wiring-lasersaur-control.svg) | [high-res bitmap](img/wiring-lasersaur-control.jpg)